Free Comic Book Day 2018 Follows Star Wars Day

 — Archie Comics (@ArchieComics) May 4, 2018

-It’s important to check that your local comic book store is participating before heading out the door dressed as your favorite superhero.
+It’s important to check if your local comic book store is participating before heading out the door dressed as your favorite superhero.
 Fortunately, you can use the online store locator to find out which shops in your local area will be giving free comics away.

 Please note that not all titles will be available at every store.
 Also, each store has its own rules regarding how many titles customers can receive and whether or not customers get to pick their free comic books or if they’re provided randomly.
 Of course, you can always head to multiple participating stores, which will greatly improve your odds of getting each free comic on your wish list.